Overcoming Burnout May Help Improve Your Emotional and Physical States

 Now for some good news: burnout can actually be a good thing.
 Strange as it may seem, burnout is your own inner advocate, insisting that you take your own needs seriously and put aside all the various demands that have been dominating your attention, forcing you to finally take care of yourself.

 In that way, burnout can act as your own best friend, insisting on advocating for your own needs.
 When burnout inhibits even your basic functioning, it forces you to reevaluate your priorities.
-Burnout can be the trigger for change that you require to give yourself the love, time, and recuperation that you really need.
+Overcoming burnout can be the change that you require to give yourself the love, time, and recuperation that you really need.